 Email – 45 Subscribers

 I did have a pop-up with my newsletter and job leads opt-in.
-What I had learned is, content upgrades and opt-in’s are the starting points of building a list.
+What I have learned is that content upgrades and opt-ins are the starting points of building a list.

 If you are new and struggling with building your email list, then you will find Meera Kothand’s blog extremely helpful.
-She has many posts which are exclusively meant for newbies.
+She has many posts that are exclusively meant for newbies.

 Things I did

-I believe in doing at least one thing every week towards the growth of my blog.
-Maybe, I should do more, but for now, I want to learn a lot and do things slowly.
+I believe in doing at least one thing every week toward the growth of my blog.
+Maybe I should do more, but for now, I want to learn a lot and do things slowly.